-Keeping in the spirit of the upcoming holiday, this is a reprint.
-I pretty much trot it out of the mothballs every year around this time.
-I believe this is it's fourth appearance.
+Keeping in the true spirit of this holiday, here's a reprint.
+I trot it out of the mothballs pretty much every year around this time to do it's semi-humorous little dance.
+I believe this is it's fifth appearance.

-(I know that "it's", with the apostrophe, is generally incorrect when referring to something inanimate, but I figure this post has been resurrected enough times to qualify as some sort of a life form.)
+(I know "it's", with the apostrophe, is generally incorrect when referring to something inanimate, but I figure this post has been resurrected enough times to qualify as a life form.)

 LABOR DAY